 —Gearóid Mac Lochlainn (Irish, Ireland)

-The Ethnologue lists Irish as threatened.
-However, the Irish government published its “20-‐Year Strategy for the Irish Language” in 2010.
-Irish was the main language in Ireland until the 18th century, when it lost ground to English for political and economic reasons.
-This line is from a poem titled “Teanga Eile/ Second Tongue” by award-‐winning poet Gearóid Mac Lochlainn, and translated by him and Séamas Mac Annaidh.
-Mac Lochlainn has chosen the path of being a poetwho writes in an endangered language in the 21st century, despite the entailed audience-‐ drawing and economic difficulties.
+Even though the Irish government published its “20-Year Strategy for the Irish Language” in 2010, the Ethnologue continues to list Irish as threatened.
+It was the main language in Ireland until the 18th century, when it lost ground to English for political and economic reasons.
+This line is from a poem titled “Teanga Eile/ Second Tongue” by award-winning poet Gearóid Mac Lochlainn, and translated by him and Séamas Mac Annaidh.
+Mac Lochlainn has chosen the path of being a poet who writes in an endangered language in the 21st century, even though it may limit his audience drawing economic difficulties.

 (12) Kupfa kwabo kwana twalaga mihizo yako Banyindu balike lama mu miira Ndeto yetu yana gendaga I gandagala.